Leaf expected a media response. Leaf wanted a media response.

 Red finishes admiring his license, and wipes a tear away as he tucks it in his wallet.
 He wishes he could call his dad and tell him about his accomplishments.
 That would make the day perfect.

-Meanwhile, he puts his name down for a double battle, wanting to get more familiar with instructing two pokemon at once.
+He puts his name down for a double battle in the meantime, wanting to get more familiar with instructing two pokemon at once.
 Watching Blue and Aiko’s battle on the road gave him an idea that he’s been practicing since arriving at Vermilion, and he wants to try it out.

 Indiscriminate bursts of force seem to be Cerulean’s limit at first, but as Red becomes more comfortable in her head, he begins practicing with lifting small objects, first by inhabiting her senses as she levitates berries to eat, then by instructing her to catch the ones he tosses to her.
 Her senses are incredibly sharp, all except taste… though that might just be him not appreciating the berries on the same level she is.